Adaptation of a population to a changing environment under the light of quasi-stationarity: Exponential convergence to the

-As discussed at the end of Subsection 3.2.2 of \cite{AV_disc}, we can relate the autonomous dynamics of $X$ biased by some extinction rate (depending at time $t$ on $X_t$) to the coupling of $X$ and $N$.
-This is particularly reasonable when the characteristic fluctuations of $N$ around its quasi-equilibrium are much quicker than the effect of the growth rate changing over time with the adaptation.
-The relationship is less clear when the extinction has a strong effect on the establishment of the quasi-equilibrium.
-Yet, it shall have a quite limited effect for our concern, which is to compare the extinction rate to the rate of stabilization to equilibrium, see Subsection \ref{sec:ecoevo}.
-Indeed, as long as the extinction rate is not way larger than the rate of stabilization to equilibrium, such domains of mal-adaptation are strongly avoided when looking in the past of surviving populations.
-This rate of stabilization shall therefore be almost independent of the dynamics in these domains, which is to be confirmed in future simulations.
-On the other hand, the population is almost doomed when it enters these domains.
-The extinction rate shall thus also not depend so much on the dynamics there.
-Assume for now that the fluctuations of $N$ are much quicker than the change of the growth rate in the domain where the population is well-adapted.
-Considering the autonomous process with extinction rate instead of the coupled process $(X, N)$ is then expected to produce very similar results.
+The drop in the quality of the approximation when extinction has a crucial contribution must have a quite limited effect for our concern, which is to compare the extinction rate to the rate of stabilization to equilibrium, see Subsection \ref{O_sec_ecoevo}.
+Indeed, as long as the extinction rate is not way larger than the rate of stabilization to equilibrium, such domains of maladaptation are strongly avoided when looking in the past of surviving populations.
+On the other hand, the population is almost doomed when it enters these domains, so that we should be able to neglect the contribution to the extinction rate of the dynamics of the process there.